atlassian/gajira-cli/README.md

-# setup-jira
+# Github Actions Jira CLI

 Download and set up go-jira CLI.
 Check out [go-jira documentation](https://github.com/Netflix-Skunkworks/go-jira) for more arguments and usage details

-For examples on how to use this, check out the [gajira-demo](https://github.com/atlassian/gajira-demo) repository

 > ##### Only supports Jira Cloud.
 Does not support Jira Server (hosted)